PotzarellaMozarella/PotzarellaMozarella/README.md

 ## Proficiencies 🛠️

 - Proficient in sales and partnerships, I excel in clear, concise communication and effective collaboration with cross-functional teams.
-- Designed "HappyHead," a mental health platform that secured a prestigious gold award 🥇.
-The user-friendly interface fosters trust for users seeking mental health support, providing access to resources, professional communication, and progress tracking.
-- Shared insights through a comprehensive article on web application development published on [LinkedIn](https://www.linkedin.com/in/parishap/) and [Medium](https://medium.com/@parisha.workshop).

 ## Award-Winning Project: HappyHead 🏆